 In the early morning hours of December 5, 1920, on the Bills Farm on North River Road, William Best woke up his mother-in-law to report that his 21-year-old wife Doris had just killed herself.
 His story would not be believed by Mrs. Bills – or anyone else for that matter.
 Doris Best lay in her bed with half her head blown off by a single barrel shotgun which was tied to her left foot by a string.
 When Dr. WHW Hinds and Milford Police Chief John Monteith arrived at the scene, they immediately concluded that Doris had been murdered.
 Indeed, her husband wasn’t fooling anyone – the string looped around Doris’s toe was too short and it was attached to the trigger guard of the gun, not the trigger.
 William Best was immediately arrested and hauled into the Milford Police Station.

 For a small village like Milford, such a grisly murder was big news.
-City papers rushed reporters to the scene and all the regional metropolitan dailies covered the story.
-Motive was much-debated.
+City papers rushed reporters to the scene and all the regional metropolitan dailies covered the trial.
+Motive was much debated.
 Financial strife could have been a factor – Best worked in Hartshorn Mill and Doris in a hosiery factory.
 They were living with her parents along with their three-year-old boy, Billy.
 But jealousy seems to be what made Best snap.
-He later described an awful row, in which after accusing her of “indiscretions,” he took out a shotgun from the cupboard.
+He later described an awful row in which after accusing her of “indiscretions,” he took out a shotgun from the cupboard.
 When Doris said he was only bluffing, he went ahead and fired.

 In January, Best pled guilty and was sentenced to life at hard labor at the state prison in Concord.
 It was all over in just a few minutes, disappointing the large crowd that had gathered for some judicial fireworks.
 Because only a jury trial could result in the death penalty in New Hampshire, Best avoided the hangman’s noose.

-After serving 14 years of his life sentence and proving to be a model prisoner working in the prison bake shop, Best was pardoned on Christmas 1934 by Governor John Gilbert Winant.
+After serving 14 years of his life sentence and proving to be a model prisoner, Best was pardoned on Christmas 1934 by Governor John Gilbert Winant.